asakusuma/backboneconf-deck-2013/README.md

 =====
 My deck from [BackboneConf 2013](http://www.backboneconf.com/ "BackboneConf").
 The deck is a Backbone.js + Node.js app that highlights some of the concepts discussed in the deck.
 Video recording coming soon.

+If you just want to see the deck without, you can view a static version of the deck here: http://asakusuma.github.io/backboneconf-deck-2013/

+Keep in mind that the static version of the deck does not have a server and doesn't showcase some of the concepts talked about in the deck.

 Installation
 -----